wp-plugins/threewp-broadcast/readme.txt

 = Premium Pack =

-The <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Broadcast.
+The <a href="http://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Broadcast.

-For a complete list of features and more information, see <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
+For a complete list of features and more information, see <a href="http://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
 Currently the Premium Pack offers:

 * <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting attachment field types using the ACF plugin.
 * <strong>All Blogs</strong> allows users to broadcast to all blogs in the network without having to be a user of the blog.
 * <strong>All In One Calendar</strong> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely's All In One Calendar</a> plugin.
 * <strong>Back To Parent</strong> updates the parent post with the new child content.
 * <strong>Attachment Shortcodes</strong> copies attachments specified in custom shortcodes.
-* <strong>Comments</strong> adds support for broadcasting of comments.
+* <strong>Comments</strong> broadcasts and sync comments between linked posts.
-* <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly..
+* <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly.
+* <strong>Duplicate Attachments</strong> duplicates the attachments from the parent post tp the child posts, instead of regenerating them.
+Speeds up broadcasting and keeps any manual thumbnail modifications.
 * <strong>Event Organiser</strong> adds support for Stephen Harris&#8217; <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
 * <strong>Keep Child Attachments</strong> keeps the child post's attachments instead of deleting them when updating a broadcast.
 * <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
+* <strong>Lock Post</strong> allows users to lock editing of posts / pages to only themselves and super admins.
 * <strong>Menus</strong> can copy menus between blogs (overwrite / update), with support for equivalent child posts on the child blogs and equivalent taxonomies.
+* <strong>No New Terms</strong> prevents taxonomy terms from being created on child blogs.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
 * <strong>Polylang</strong> adds support for Broadcasting posts in different languages using Frédéric Demarle&#8217;s <a href="https://wordpress.org/plugins/polylang/">Polylang</a> translation plugin.